The Importance of Early Detection

 Early detection of breast cancer has been proven to save lives, so it’s important to be aware and check your breasts regularly.

 It is important that women of all ages understand the importance of finding and treating breast cancer early.
 Detection of breast cancer while it is still small and confined to the breast provides the best chance of effective treatment for women with the disease.

 Self-examination is an important part of early detection.
-Many women, including the team of happy volunteers who work hard at Be Uplifted Inc, have recovered from a cancer diagnosis and continue to lead happy, fulfilled lives.
+Many women, including the team of Be Uplifted Inc volunteers who work hard at our charity, have recovered from a cancer diagnosis and continue to lead happy, fulfilled lives.
 The benefits of early detection of breast cancer include increased survival, increased treatment options and improved quality of life.

 Do you know the signs to look for?